 Even if you are left with very few clothes, it is better that you repeat those clothes more often than wear things that you don’t love or that don’t fit your body correctly.
 You will also have a clearer view of the holes in your wardrobe that need to be filled whenever there is a budget for it.

 And finally—let’s make things look pretty.
 This one might seem obvious, but if your clothes aren’t in order right now, creating combinations will be unnecessarily complicated.
 Move your blazers/jackets, cardigans, and tops onto the same level.
 Within the type, arrange them roughly by color.
 Place pants, skirts, and then dresses onto their own level, or beside the tops at the same level (depending on your closet structure).
 Arrange these roughly by color as well.

 Gather scarves and belts into the same vicinity, whether that’s in a drawer or on a special hanger like the one on the right.
 I love this scarf organizer on Amazon.

 And there you have it.
 You've just brought order, clarity and value back into your wardrobe without spending a dime.
 NOW THAT you can do, Mama!

 Ready to go even deeper?

-Turn your frustrating wardrobe into a fun, versatile, and functional one with the Elastic Wardrobe Series:
+Turn your frustrating wardrobe into a fun, versatile, and functional one with my easy 7-step Roadmap!

 HEY MAMA!
 NEW AROUND HERE?